seanode/seanode.github.io/_posts/2013-04-24-seattle-nodejs-may-meetup.md

 The [SURF Incubator][surf] is located in the Exchange building at:
 821 Second Ave., Seattle, WA 98104.
 See their [location][surf_loc]
 page for additional details.
-The Exchange building closes at 6:00pm, so we will have meetup members helping out to get you inside on the 4th floor for the presentations.
+The Exchange building closes at 6:00pm, so we will have meetup members helping out to get you inside and up to the 8th floor for the presentations.
 Please message the meetup page if you are having any difficulties getting in.

-**Update**: We will be meeting on the **4th** floor conference room, which is at the street level from the entrance at Marion St. and 2nd Ave.
+**Update**: We will be meeting on the **8th** floor.
+Please come to the entrance at Marion St. and 2nd Ave, where our volunteers will let you in and help you up the elevator to SURF's offices.

 ## Sponsors